 Norse involuntarily questioned the word he hadn't heard until then.

-"Yes, the information organisms pass from one generation to the next in order to obtain better "life."
+"Yes, the information organisms pass from one generation to the next in order to obtain superior "life."

-"But the connection with the Zombies.
+"But it's connected to the Zombies.
 Doesn't Umbrella's T-Virus product create Zombies?"

 Mylène shook her head slightly toward Norse.

 "That's right.
 But they're failures.
-Wouldn't you want to be with my lovely monsters?"
+Wouldn't you want to be among my lovely monsters?"

-Now that she'd definitely mentioned it, Norse had encountered human-shaped monsters different from the Zombies motivated merely by the instinct of hunger, then a female monster with silver hair,
+Now that she'd definitely mentioned it, Norse had encountered humanoid monsters different from the Zombies motivated merely by the instinct of hunger, then a female monster with silver hair,